jamiebeach/Engineering-Learning-2022/log.md

 - Spent a couple hours going through az104 questions on one of the question sites ([Exam Topics](https://www.examtopics.com/exams/)).
 - At work helped solve an issue in Azure related to security roles for Databricks that the team had been dealing with for a number of months.
 - Watched more of the Savill cram video
-- Pushed out the exam another week.
+- Pushed out the exam a week.

 ### 2022-02-21
 - Amazing study cram video from Youtube by John Savill: https://www.youtube.com/watch?v=VOod_VNgdJk&t=2775s